satyamjaysawal-web/Quiz-List/API-APIs-Type/APIs-Examples.md

 ---

-Here is the API list in a structured table format for a Netflix-like application:
+## API list in a structured table format for a Netflix-like application:

 | **Category**               | **Endpoint**                        | **Method** | **Description**                                           | **Parameters**                   | **Response**                              |
 |----------------------------|-------------------------------------|------------|-----------------------------------------------------------|----------------------------------|-------------------------------------------|